 Confirmed: Prof. Martin Winter, Univ. of Münster, Münster Electrochemical Energy Technology.
 He is active in chemistry and material science and probably the most famous German researcher in Li-ion battery design.
 He became also a director of a new Helmholtz institute.
 He is a highly decorated person.

-The program will be announced here in March.
+The program will be announced here

 The historic town of Nuremberg offers a wide range of possibilities to arrange an enjoyable fringe programm.
 We would like to pay you attention to the following highlights: